The Mount's Learning Center offers you resources and individualized attention to help you achieve academic success.

 Academic Support for Students with Disabilities

 In compliance with Section 504 of the Rehabilitation Act of 1973, Mount St. Joseph University provides reasonable academic adjustments and auxiliary aids for students with physical or mental impairments that substantially limit or restrict one or more of such major life activities as walking, seeing, hearing, or learning.
-The University provides these reasonable academic adjustments and auxiliary aids to eligible student, free of charge, according to students’ individual needs.
-Advocacy assistance on disability related issues is also provided.
+The University provides these reasonable academic adjustments and auxiliary aids to eligible students, free of charge, according to students’ individual needs.
+Advocacy assistance on disability-related issues is also provided.
 Students with qualifying impairments should contact the Director of the Learning Center & Disability Services.

 Location